 But how do you sleep train a baby when you’re a working mom?
 Are you never going to take a good night’s sleep ever again?

 Not quite.
 You absolutely can sleep train successfully—you just need to apply some specific strategies that will transform your little one from being a terrible sleeper to the ultimate sleep-all-night person.

-Choose the start time for sleep training very carefully
+Choose the start time for sleep training while being a working parent very carefully

 Generally, sleep training lasts for two to four weeks.
 That’s why I recommend starting during a period when your life is very “normal.”
 By normal, I mean not moving to a new home, going on a vacation abroad, or welcoming a new addition to the family.
 Children need consistency to learn how to self-soothe, and a hectic schedule is going to disrupt the normal flow of life in your home.